 The systems are available, and the tools are at your disposal.
 Intertwining sustainable business practices with your company’s DNA fosters a network of eco-conscious employees, board members, and shareholders.
 Your consumers have spoken, and there’s increasingly negative impact to companies that use practices deemed harmful to the environment.

 Implementing these changes will eventually boost your bottom line, but they won’t come without initial financial investment.
-Ideally, you’ll have trusted financial partners like Bank of Blue Valley to lean on during this time.
+Ideally, you’ll have trusted financial partners like Bank of Blue Valley, a division of HTLF Bank to lean on during this time.

-Get in touch with Bank of Blue Valley to speak with a commercial banker.
+Get in touch with Bank of Blue Valley, a division of HTLF Bank to speak with a commercial banker.
 Together, you can start your company’s journey towards a greener, more sustainable future.